NonStatic2014/onnxruntime/dockerfiles/README.md

 ## ONNX Runtime Server (Preview)
 #### Linux 16.04

-1. Build the docker image from the workspace that contains our server "onnxruntime_server"
+1. Build the docker image from the directory that contains our server "onnxruntime_server"
   ```

   docker build -t {docker_image_name} .